-Next, click the Add new question button again and add another Multiple choice question asking how many of their children are aged under 18.
-This question will have five choices; 0, 1, 2, 3 and 4 or more.
-This second question should only display if the participant has previously indicated that they have children, so to enable this select the number of children question and choose ‘Display logic’ from the Edit question menu to the left of screen.
+Next, click the Add new question button again and add another Multiple choice question asking how many of the participant’s children are aged under 18.
+Enter five choices for this question: 0, 1, 2, 3 and 4 or more.
+This question should only display if the participant has previously indicated that they have children, so to enable this select the question and choose Display logic from the Edit question menu at the left of screen.

 Now specify the condition that needs to be true in order for the question to display.
-To do this, keep the first drop down box as Question and then select the Do you have any children? question in the second box.
+To do this, keep the first drop-down box as Question and then select the Do you have any children? question in the second box.
 Choose Yes and Is Selected in the following boxes.
 Additionally, tick the In Page box so that the question appears on the same page as the previous question when the participant views the survey.
 Finally, select Save.
 Your ‘Display logic’ options should look like this:

 If you preview the survey, you should see that the number of children question only appears when you answer ‘Yes’ to having children.

 Skip logic enables you to skip the participant to a later part of the survey based on their response to a question.
 Participants can be skipped ahead to a question in the current block, to the end of the current block, or to the end of the survey.
 Depending on what exactly you’d like to do, sometimes you might find that you also need to use Branch logic or Display logic after skipping the participant to the end of a block, in order to navigate them to a particular place in the survey.

-Example: Suppose that you would like to start your Test survey with a question that asks the participant whether or not they are willing to provide demographic information.
+Suppose that you would like to start your Test survey with a question that asks the participant whether or not they are willing to provide demographic information.
 If they are, they will proceed to the next question as normal.
 If not, they will be skipped to the end of the ‘Demographics’ block.
-To do this, first click on the Add new question button, then select the Multiple choice question type and write a question asking the participant if they are happy to answer some demographic questions with Yes or No response options.
+To do this, first click on the Add new question button, then select the Multiple choice question type and write a question asking the participant if they are happy to answer some demographic questions, with Yes or No response options.

-To add skip logic to this new question, select the question and choose Skip logic from the Edit question menu to the left of screen.
+To add skip logic to this new question, select the question and choose Skip logic from the Edit question menu at the left of screen.
 Now specify where the participant should be skipped to and when, by choosing End of Block in the first menu, if No Is Selected.
 Press Confirm.
 Your skip logic should look like this:

-Piped text allows you to customise your survey to include words, phrases or values that have been sourced from various places – such as a participant’s response to a question or their score (see the Survey options page of this module for information about scoring).
+Piped text allows you to customise your survey to include words, phrases or values that have been sourced from various places – such as a participant’s response to a question or their score (see Scoring for information about scoring).
 To add piped text, click on a question as though you were editing the text and then select the Piped Text… tab.
 You can then choose where you would like to pipe from and which text you would like to pipe.

 The default message that participants will see when they finish completing a survey is as follows:

-If you want to make edits to a custom message you will first need to choose Library from the drop down menu at the top of the screen (to the left of the survey title):
+If you want to make edits to a custom message you will first need to choose Library from the drop-down menu at the top of the screen (to the left of the survey title):

-If you wish to provide the participant with a summary of their responses, you should select Include response summary from the ‘End of survey message’ menu instead.
+If you wish to provide the participant with a summary of their responses, you should select Include response summary from the End of survey message menu instead.
 Participants can then download their responses as a PDF if wished.